Classical harmonic analysis viewed through the prism of noncommutative geometry: Future directions

 \section{Future directions}

-We plan to elaborate on the ideas presented in the final section in a future update of this very preliminary preprint.
-We also plan to expand some sections and explain the analogies with \cite{ScS22}.
-Finally, we will conduct an exhaustive study of the groups $\K^{0}(\cal{A},\scr{B})$ and $\K^{1}(\cal{A},\scr{B})$ (and some generalizations) in a forthcoming paper.
+In a future update of this preliminary preprint, we will elaborate on the ideas presented in the final section.
+We will also expand several sections and clarify the analogies with \cite{ScS22}.
+Finally, we will undertake a thorough study of the groups $\K^{0}(\cal{A},\scr{B})$ and $\K^{1}(\cal{A},\scr{B})$ (and some generalizations) and their connections with \cite{Laf02} in a forthcoming paper.

 \paragraph{Declaration of interest} None.

 \paragraph{Competing interests} The author declares that he has no competing interests.

 \paragraph{Data availability} No data sets were generated during this study.